Are we ever really happy when it comes to the weather? I mean, really?

 Rev’It Ladies Eclipse

-Like the Furygan option, the Eclipse is pretty basic but it does exactly what you need.
-You’ll find a polyester 600D construction for lightness and durability, along with generous mesh panels for ventilation.
-It also features Knox Lite CE protection at the shoulders and elbows, along with provisions for CE level 2 protection (available separately.)
+Like the Furygan option, the Eclipse is pretty basic, but it does exactly what you need.
+You’ll find a polyester 600D construction for lightness and durability and generous mesh panels for ventilation.
+It also features Knox Lite CE protection at the shoulders and elbows and provisions for CE level 2 protection (available separately.)

-For fit, there are adjustable hip straps and tabs at the upper arms and wrists.
+There are adjustable hip straps and tabs at the upper arms and wrists for fit.

 Tucano Urbano Flowmotion Ladies Mesh Motorcycle Jacket

-For female riders looking for the chic, urban look of the Merlin Rigger above, this is an excellent choice.
-This aviator jacket features 3D summer mesh construction and lining, along with a hood that even has an ‘anti-flapping’ system.
+This aviator jacket features 3D summer mesh construction and lining and a hood with an ‘anti-flapping’ system.

-In terms of protection, you’ll find CE-certified Aerosoft protection at the shoulders and elbows, and a dedicated pocket for optional CE D30 level 1 back protection.
+You’ll find CE-certified Aerosoft protection at the shoulders and elbows and a dedicated pocket for optional CE D30 level 1 back protection.